-To the Temple B’nai Abraham community,
+Dear Temple B’nai Abraham family,

 We are a congregation that is more than 165 years old that works together to define our own independent path.
 We strive daily to be faithful to the teachings of the Torah, dedicated to the acquisition of Jewish knowledge, and committed to the well-being of the Jewish people in America, Israel and around the world.

 We would love to meet you.